-- b) Downtown San Diego: - Try the same way as above.
-Choose Roads, 3D buildings, borders, and free to zoom in, zoom out and tilt (Figure 1-5).
+b) Downtown San Diego:

+• Using the same methods as above, fly to downtown San Diego, CA. Check 'Roads', '3D buildings', and 'Borders' in the map layers.
+Now zoom in, zoom out, and tilt to explore downtown San Diego, CA (Figure 1-5).

-You just need to enter "San Diego, CA" in the "Fly to" Address Field.
-The focus of Google Earth is the downtown San Diego area.
+Enter "San Diego, CA" in the "Fly to" Address Field.
+The default focus of Google Earth is the downtown San Diego area.
+Simply zoom in on this focal point to see downtown.